N3BB3Z4R/medieval-chess/doc/PROGRESS.md

 - ✅ Zero `any` types - All files use strict TypeScript
 - ✅ All domain logic independent of React - No React imports in domain/
-- ⏳ Immutable state updates - GameState pending
+- ✅ Immutable state updates - GameState returns new instances
 - ⏳ 90%+ test coverage on domain layer - Tests pending
 - ✅ Self-documenting code (zero inline comments) - All code uses JSDoc and descriptive names